IORoot/HouseQuests_wiki/docs/Features/administration.md

 ### 🚫 Clear Searches

-This button will clear any existing searches from the textboxes on the 'search' page.
+This button will clear any existing searches from the text boxes on the 'search' page.
 It will also remove any existing markers on the map.
-You can recover by either inputting the same searches from the source websites again, using a backup file, or loading one of the saved settings.
+You can recover by either inputting the same searches from the source websites again, using a backup file or loading one of the saved settings.